|

 of the serum.
 He turned to Alec and Jasmin first and injected them.
 He

-work.
-He spent an anxious hour making up a fresh batch of serum ready
+would do it.
+He spent an anxious hour making up a fresh batch of serum

-for the other patients as soon as he saw any sign of them waking up.
+ready for the other patients as soon as he saw any sign of them waking

-By the time he reached her side she was sitting up groggily and rubbing
+voice.
+By the time he reached her side she was sitting up groggily and

-her eyes and Alec was stirring beside her.
+rubbing her eyes.
+Alec was stirring beside her.

 "It works!"
 He turned and grabbed another syringe and injected